kaist-cp/smr-benchmark/README.md

-# `smr-benchmark`: A microbenchmark suite for concurrent memory reclamation schemes
+# `smr-benchmark`: A Microbenchmark Suite for Concurrent Memory Reclamation Schemes

 This is the artifact for: